williamyang1991/DualStyleGAN/README.md

 <img src="./output/cartoon_transfer_53_081680_overview.jpg">

 Specify the style image with `--style` and `--style_id`.
 Specify the filename of the saved images with `--name`.
-Specify the weight to adjust the degree of style with `--weight.
+Specify the weight to adjust the degree of style with `--weight`.
 The following script generates the style transfer results in the teaser.
 ```python
 python style_transfer.py